Quang-Tuyen-DINH/zelty-food/README.md

     * Clone Zelty
     * Install necessary modules
     * Run Zelty
-* How to use Pokédex
+* How to use Zelty
     * Catalogue
     * Checkout